-50. Key Principles
+13.1 Key Principles

-- 50.1 Homesearch partners value issues raised as a way to help improve the services we provide. - 50.2 We will work with an authorised advocate of an applicant to resolve an issue as requested. - 50.3 We are committed to ensuring we have a straight-forward process in place and that issues/concerns are dealt with appropriately and as quickly as possible.
-Applicants will also be kept up to date during any review process - 50.4 Homesearch Staff will be trained to understand complaint/review processes and their role in them. - 50.5 Appeals, complaints, reviews and corresponding actions taken will be recorded, monitored and undertaken in line with the Homesearch Policy and accompanying Procedures. - 50.6 Individuals will be notified in writing about decisions about Homesearch applications and advised of their statutory right to request a review along with details on how to do so.
-NB: decisions regarding homeless duties and statutory rights will be relayed by Monmouthshire County Council (MCC). - 50.7 If an applicant disagrees with a decision they will initially be asked to speak to the Homesearch partner who made the decision. - 50.8 Applicants can raise a concern/make a complaint or request a review of a decision in writing (including via email) or verbally to a staff member at any time. - 50.9 Statutory based reviews (see section 167 (4A) the Housing Act 1996) of Homesearch decisions will be undertaken by a designated officer who was not involved in the original decision and who is senior to the original decision making officer. - 50.10 An applicant will be informed in writing of any statutory review decision.
-The reply will contain the decision made, the reasons for the decision and the facts taken into account when making the decision.

-- 50.11 Applicants can also contact the Public Service Ombudsman for Wales for further advice, if they remain dissatisfied with a decision following the review. - 50.12 In the event that a legal challenge is brought or an Ombudsman claim made in connection with the Homesearch Policy/delivery of the Policy, MCC would be responsible for responding to this.
-If the challenge/claim related to the allocation of a specific property then the Homesearch partner that owns that property would support MCC to respond.
+- 13.1.1 Homesearch partners value issues raised as a way to help improve the serviceswe provide. - 13.1.2 We will work with an authorised advocate of an applicant to resolve an issue asrequested. - 13.1.3 We are committed to ensuring we have a straight-forward process in place and that issues/concerns are dealt with appropriately and as quickly as possible.
+Applicants will also be kept up to date during any review process. - 13.1.4 Homesearch Staff will be trained to understand complaint/review processes and their role in them. - 13.1.5 Appeals, complaints, reviews and corresponding actions taken will be recorded, monitored and undertaken in line with the Homesearch Policy and accompanying Procedures. - 13.1.6 Individuals will be notified in writing about decisions about Homesearch applications and advised of their statutory right to request a review along with details on how to do so.
+NB: decisions regarding homeless duties and statutoryrights will be relayed by Monmouthshire County Council (MCC). - 13.1.7 If an applicant disagrees with a decision they will initially be asked to speak to the Homesearch partner who made the decision. - 13.1.8 Applicants can raise a concern/make a complaint or request a review of a decision in writing (including via email) or verbally to a staff member at any time. - 13.1.9 Statutory based reviews (see section 167 (4A) the Housing Act 1996) of Homesearch decisions will be undertaken by a designated officer who was notinvolved in the original decision and who is senior to the original decision making officer. - 13.2 An applicant will be informed in writing of any statutory review decision.
+The reply will contain the decision made, the reasons for the decision and the factstaken into account when making the decision. - 13.2.1 Applicants can also contact the Public Service Ombudsman for Wales for further advice, if they remain dissatisfied with a decision following the review. - 13.2.2 In the event that a legal challenge is brought or an Ombudsman claim made inconnection with the Homesearch Policy/delivery of the Policy, MCC would be responsible for responding to this.
+If the challenge/claim related to the allocation f a specific property then the Homesearch partner that owns that property would support MCC to respond.